fabaff/shop/docs/webdesign.rst

 Logo
 ^^^^
-The logo used in this project is borrowed from the `Tango projekts`_ icon set.
+The logo used in this project is borrowed from the `Tango project`_ icon set.
 The file is out of the `categories` section, the file name of the origin file is ``applications-office.svg`` and is licensed under Public Domain.